j0shua-daniel/vm-mgr/README.md

 ## Install:

-For those using doas do run `alias "sudo"="doas"` in your terminal.
+For those using doas do run `alias "sudo"="doas"` in your terminal before doing the following things:

 Not tested on void & fedora.